eahowerton/misapplied_management/README.md

 This repository includes all code and data necessary to recreate the analyses for the  manuscript:

-E. Howerton, T. Langkilde, and K. Shea. *Misapplied management makes matters worse: Spatially explicit control leverages biotic interactions to slow invasion*.
-Submitted 2023.
+E. Howerton, T. Langkilde, and K. Shea.
+Misapplied management makes matters worse: Spatially explicit control leverages biotic interactions to slow invasion. *Ecological Applications* e2974 (2024).

 ## File structure and definitions